akinanop/mvl-solver/README.md

 # Finite Domain Satisfiablity Solver

 To learn what is a finite satisfiability problem, go to the [wiki page](https://github.com/akinanop/mvl-solver/wiki).
 If you want to try out the solver, download the archive in the current folder and follow the instructions below.
-Click [here](https://github.com/akinanop/mvl-solver/blob/master/EXAMPLES.md) to see some simple problems you could solve.
+Click [here](https://github.com/akinanop/mvl-solver/wiki/Benchmarks) to see some problems you could solve.

 *This project supported by the Austrian Science Fund (FWF): I836-N23.*